chryswoods/siremol.org/tutorials/somd/Binding_free_energy/FESetup.md

 Making complex from 181L and benzol...
 ```

-With the protein setup and using sander, running FESetup can take a little while. *(Running this on a single core of a 20 core machine with Intel(R) Xeon(R) CPU E5-2640 v4 @ 2.40GHz CPUs takes about ~1h 17min, this could be sped up with a PMEMD)* If a lot of different setups are required running this on a cluster might be a good idea and will be discussed in a bit more detail in the batch setup.
+ If a lot of different setups are required running this on a cluster might be a good idea and will be discussed in a bit more detail in the batch setup.

 After running the above `setup.in` file through FESetup all the required output files are generated.
 The FESetup directory should now look like this: